ska-telescope/ska-sdp-spack/README.md

 Please follow the [SKA coding guidelines](https://developer.skao.int/en/latest/tools/codeguides.html).

+## Acknowledgement

+We acknowledge the initial work by our colleagues at Astron in the [schapp-spack](https://git.astron.nl/RD/schaap-spack) repository, which served as the seed and foundation for this project and builds upon that work, which is also ongoing in the current project.

 ## License

 This project is licensed under the BSD 3-Clause "New" or "Revised" License - see the [LICENSE](LICENSE) file for details.